commodity-js/commodity/packages/commodity/README.md

 const AppSupplier = market.offer("app").asProduct({
     suppliers: [sessionSupplier],
-    // New context computed in this factory ++ all products dependent on that new context
+    // Put in justInTime[] all new context computed in this factory
-    //  should be in justInTime[]
+    // and all products dependent on that new context
     justInTime: [adminSessionSupplier, adminDashboardSupplier]
     // Factories receive just-in-time suppliers as 2nd argument
     factory: ($, $$) => {
         const role = $(sessionSupplier).user.role
         if (role === "admin") {
-            //Just-in-time suppliers are not yet assmbled, you need to assemble them with the new context. return $$[adminDashboardSupplier].assemble(
+            //Just-in-time suppliers are not yet assembled, you need to assemble them with the new context. return $$[adminDashboardSupplier].assemble(
                 {
                     ...$, // Keep all previous supplies